 Another set of research interests focuses more broadly on trajectories of agrarian change in the Global South.
 To this end, I have co-edited two special issues of Journal of Peasant Studies on “New Directions in Agrarian Political Economy” (2014) and “Agrarian Marxism” (2018).

 A subsidiary research interest is on changing global patterns of public opinion towards states and markets across the world in the neoliberal period.
 With Marcel Paret, I have used the World Values Survey to analyze changes in public opinion towards neoliberalism over time, across countries, and across social groups.
 We are currently working on a follow-up project that examines changes in left and right populist opinions over the world since the 2008 financial crisis.

-I have published scholarly articles in Politics and Society, World Development, International Sociology, Development and Change, Journal of Agrarian Change, Journal of Peasant Studies, Economic and Political Weekly, and the Berkeley Journal of Sociology.
+I have published scholarly articles in Politics and Society, Sociology of Development, World Development, International Sociology, Development and Change, Journal of Agrarian Change, Journal of Peasant Studies, Economic and Political Weekly, Journal of Contemporary Asia, and the Berkeley Journal of Sociology.